lbenicio/lbenicio.blog/_posts/2022-07-17-Load-Test-Software-and-tools.md

 Just before we start talking about the test results, a disclaimer first.
 The tests were performed on a 4-core Celeron server running Ubuntu 18.04 with 8GB RAM as the load generator machine.
 For the target server, it was a 4-core 4Ghz i7 iMac with 16G RAM with hyperthreading.

 If we take a look at the plot below where we compare the memory usage and maximum RPS (requests per second), it is easy to see that there is a lot of tools capable of generating more traffic then JMeter, Gatling of Locust, and Drills takes a fatal hit here, showing the slowest performance possible.
 But, we really don’t need that much request per second.
 If we could generate like 200 requests/second would be over our needs for this study, our best bet tools are on their scope range.
 It is important to keep in mind that these numbers were generated tweaking some performances for some utilities, like k6s, Artillery, and Locust.
-Still, since those tweakings are available to the final user, it is ok to rely on them.
+Still, since those tweaking are available to the final user, it is OK to rely on them.

 Talking about memory usage.
 As expected from a Java application, not to mention an old Java application, they eat all the resources we have.
 JMeter here uses most resources, followed by Gatling, as known as a modern version of JMeter.
 K6s here seems to be our best bet, but do not get too excited; K6s is written in Python, which has drawbacks related to CPU performance.
 Since our testing server used for our tests has a nice amount of RAM, we are not so concerned about memory usage and more focused on CPU performance; ranking our possibilities here would be Locust, Gatling k6s JMeter.